Sudha8382/INTERNSHIP-MACHIN-TEST-3/README.md

-# This is the task of machine test 3 by  Techpile Technology Private Limited  .
+This is task of machine test 3 in the techpile technology PVT LTD